We all know that running a nonprofit requires fundraising, but how do you plan a fundraiser?

 Where do you even begin?

-No matter how large or small, every fundraiser requires some planning and some structure to be successful.
+No matter how large or small, every fundraiser or fundraising activity requires structure and planning to be successful.

-Whether you want to plan a fundraiser for online or in person, large or small, local or worldwide, there are steps that you should take every single time to make sure you get the most from your efforts.
+Whether you want to plan an online or in person fundraiser, large or small, local or worldwide, there are steps that you should take every single time to make sure you get the most from your efforts.

 These steps will keep you on track and help determine what worked, what didn’t work, and what’s worth repeating.